This blog may contain affiliate links. Read our disclosure policy for more info.

 But Daniel wasn’t having it.
 He wanted to be able to say he summitted Ha Ling Peak!
 So we continued on.

-Carefully we scrambled across rocks taking it one step at a time.
+Carefully we scrambled across rocks, taking it one step at a time.
 The wind was howling and there were clouds everywhere, and then it started to snow!
-It was June and we did not expect such crazy weather – I was freezing!
-For this reason, make sure you bring another layer, plus this will come in handy once at the top so you can actually hang out for a little while and enjoy the views without getting chilled to the bone.
+It was June, and we did not expect such crazy weather – I was freezing!

 The climb from the saddle to the summit is the most technical part.
-The rocks move beneath your feet, but if you’re careful it is perfectly safe.
+The rocks move beneath your feet, but if you’re careful, it is perfectly safe.
 This last climb gains about 100 meters (328 feet) over about 0.5 kilometers (0.3 miles) so it is also steep.

-If the weather isn’t great then I wouldn’t recommend heading to the summit.
+If the weather isn’t great, then I wouldn’t recommend heading to the summit.
 The views from the saddle are virtually the same as the summit anyway, so it might not be worth the effort or risk.

 No matter if you make it to the saddle or summit, the views are crazy!
-Just pray you have a clear day as I have also hiked Ha Ling Peak when I couldn’t see a single thing thanks to a ton of clouds (you can tell by the two sets of photos I’ve used!)
+Just pray you have a clear day, as I have also hiked Ha Ling Peak when I couldn’t see a single thing thanks to a ton of clouds (you can tell by the two sets of photos I’ve used!).

 Related Read: Reward yourself after the hikes with a hot coffee from one of the best cafes in Canmore!

-If you want a little bit of a different (and easier) hike than to the Ha Ling Peak summit, you can actually choose to visit Miners Peak instead!
-The saddle of Ha Ling Peak Trail connects to both Ha Ling Peak and Miners Peak – Ha Ling to the left, and Miners to the right as you’re walking up.
+If you want a little bit of a different (and easier) hike than to the Ha Ling Peak summit, you can actually choose to visit Miner’s Peak instead!
+The saddle of Ha Ling Peak Trail connects to both Ha Ling Peak and Miners Peak – Ha Ling to the left, and Miner’s to the right as you’re walking up.

-From the top of Miners Peak, you’ll have similar views to those from Ha Ling Peak.
+From the top of Miner’s Peak, you’ll have similar views to those from Ha Ling Peak.
 The main difference is that you’ll also have views of Ha Ling Peak itself (like pictured above.)

 It’s a great alternative to the Ha Ling summit!